wolf eel Tiger Rockfish

 Dart (1).
 A 60' tug that burned and sank in 1926.
 Beautiful hand crafted wood hull.

 Dawn (4).
 A 55' wood hulled passenger steamer that once ferried students from Mercer Island to Leschi Park.
-One of my favorite Lake Washington dives and relatively shallow at 115'.
+One of my favorite Lake Washington dives and reasonably shallow at 120'.

 Diamond Girl (1).
 A 35' Motor Sailor with an impressive diamond plate bow and lots of custom aluminum work around the bulwarks and inside the cabin.